ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 ![Excel timeline with events](/img/comparisons/how-to-create-timeline/excel-timeline-with-events.png)

 To add more events, you can use the SmartArt text utility, by typing on the "Enter" button for a new line, or the "+" button.
-A new item will appear on the right to your timeline.
+A new item will appear on the right of your timeline.

 ### Step 3: Format Your Timeline